-Like our children when our pets get sick we want the best for them.
-Sometimes we find that many of the pet medications needed to get our furry friends well are outrageously priced especially if purchased at your veterinarian.
-Even the online pet drug pharmacies are expensive.
+Like our children, when our pets get sick, we want the best for them.
+Sometimes we find that many of the pet medications needed to get our furry friends well are outrageously priced, especially if purchased at your veterinarian.
+Even online pet drug pharmacies are expensive.
 What most people do not know is that Costco Pharmacy now carries pet medications.

 Many medications given to dogs and cats are human drugs.
 These include Cephalexin and Amoxicillin.
-I know when I had a diabetic cat on insulin my veterinarian and I decided to switch the cat from a special formulated insulin for pets to human insulin, which I purchased at Costco.
-At the time the cost difference was about $30.
+When I had a diabetic cat on insulin, my veterinarian and I decided to switch the cat from specially formulated insulin for pets to human insulin, which I purchased at Costco.
+At the time, the cost difference was about $30.
 I went from spending over $100 for the formulation to about $70.
 That is quite a decrease when you think of the frequency insulin needs to be inoculated

 Costco has over 150 prescriptions used for cats and dogs.
-Here are some of the pet drugs I noticed on my last visit to Costco: Rimadyl, Tramadol, Clavomox, Heartguard, Vetoryl and Felmazole.
+I noticed some of the pet drugs on my last visit to Costco: Rimadyl, Tramadol, Clavomox, Heartguard, Vetoryl, and Felmazole.

-Not only does one save on the drugs but Costco also has a program that provides additional savings when you do not have insurance.
+Not only does one save on the drugs, but Costco also has a program that provides additional member savings when you do not have insurance.
 It is called the Costco Member Prescription Program (CMPP).
-Since most pets are not insured they fall into this program.
+Since most pets are not insured, they fall into this program.

-Over the last year several of my dogs were put on medication after surgery.
+Over the years, several of my dogs were put on medication after surgery.
 Here is a comparison of the drugs I purchased at Costco to those of a veterinarian.
 These medications do not include the member discount, saving an additional $3 to $8 depending on the medication.

-As you can see this is quite a savings.
-Costco’s pet prescription benefit come in handy if you reside in those regions of the country where heartworm is prevalent and must give your dog Heartguard or Tri-Heart all year long.
+As you can see, this is quite a savings.
+In addition, Costco’s pet prescription benefit comes in handy if you reside in those regions of the country where heartworm is prevalent and must give your dog Heartguard or Tri-Heart all year long.

-For a list of many of pet medications carried at Costco Pharmacy click here.
+For a list of many pet medications carried at Costco Pharmacy, click here.